 Managers receive reports on a daily and weekly basis via email, and employees can track their own stats anytime via the tool’s dashboard!

-Time Doctor is priced at $9.99/month per user.
+Time Doctor starts at $7/month per user.
 You can also sign-up for a free 14-day trial without using a credit card.

 - BigTime – a time tracker with payroll features.